taminemelissa/taminemelissa.github.io/content/projects/quiz_generator.md

 ##### Collaborators

-This work has been done in a group work with [Adrien Servière](https://www.linkedin.com/in/adrien-serviere/), and under the supervision of [Kim Antunez](https://www.linkedin.com/in/kantunez/?originalSubdomain=fr) from [INSEE](https://www.insee.fr/fr/accueil) as a part of the _Python Programming_ course at ENSAE Paris.
+This work has been done in a group work with [Adrien Servière](https://www.linkedin.com/in/adrien-serviere/), under the supervision of [Kim Antunez](https://www.linkedin.com/in/kantunez/?originalSubdomain=fr) from [INSEE](https://www.insee.fr/fr/accueil) as a part of the _Python Programming_ course at ENSAE Paris.

 ---